-When Do You Want to Go To Walt Disney World?
+When Do You Want to Vacation in Disney World?

-Everyone has their favorite times to to to Walt Disney World, whether it is because of the weather, holidays or crowds.
+Everyone has their favorite times to to vacation in Disney World, whether it is because of the weather, holidays or crowds.
 What you need to know is that Walt Disney World is wonderful any time you go and you will need to choose a time that works best for your family’s situation.

 How are You Getting to Orlando?